The topic of today is: What Is Your Relationship To the Distraction?

 I was working with a Beauceron recently, and he had an incredible drive for the ball.
-What I wanted to help the dog understand was the relationship I had with the ball, and how his relationship with me made it very important to focus on me to get more of the ball.
+What I wanted to help the dog understand was the relationship I had with the ball.
+How his relationship with me made it very important to focus on me to get more of the ball.

 When I first started working the dog, he was very strong and a real handful for me to deal with.
-Then, after a few minutes of working with him and staying consistent, I got more and more attention from the dog.
-I was then able to reward him in a way that made the training even better.
+After a few minutes of working with him and staying consistent, I got more attention.
+I was able to reward him in a way that made the training even better.
 That was exciting for me.

-I did that first because the dog was really challenging his original handler and after that exercise with me, I passed him off to his owner and they were able to continue the conversation.
-The dog was able to understand “wow, ok, I see why I have to pay attention to my owner while they’re giving me commands and if I do that, I get as much of the ball as I want.”
+I did that first because the dog was really challenging his original handler.
+After that exercise with me, I passed him off to his owner and they were able to continue the conversation.
+The dog was able to understand how he has to pay attention to his owner while he’s giving commands.
+And if he does that, he will get as much of the ball as he wants.

-My question to you is, what is your relationship to those distractions or things your dog wants?
-If you can control those things, then show your dog that by paying attention to you, they get more of that.
+My question to you is, what is your relationship to the distraction or things your dog wants?
+If you can control those things, then show your dog that paying attention to you will get them more of that.
 Then you’re going to find yourself the beneficiary of a lot of attention from your dog.

 I hope this is a useful tip.
 Please remember for more tips like this you can go to my YouTube Channel or find them right here on my website at www.longoriahausdogtraining.com.